-Remediation may be required as the result of a low score on the TEAS V test, a low Success Score, or as a condition of possible re-admission.
+Remediation may be required as the result of a low score on the ATI TEAS test, a low Success Score, or as a condition of possible re-admission.
 There are several courses of remediation that are recommended depending on the cause.
 Classes that may be required include, but are not limited to, the following:

 - Nursing Sciences M16: Study Skills for the Nursing Student

 - HS M15 Pharmacology

 - Math Remediation (Student Lingo self-study program)